esyede/rakit/packages/docs/data/strings.md

 ### Str::replace_array()

-This method replaces values in the string sequentially using an array:
+Replaces values in the string sequentially using an array:

 ```php
 $string = 'Airs every day at ? and ?
 WIB';